 Enhanced Interior Gateway Routing Protocol (EIGRP) is one of the famous routing protocols.
 It is widely used in networking.
-In this article, we will discuss types of messages/ packets which is used in EIGRP Protocol.
-We will also discuss about EIGRP parameter which is required to become EIGRP neighbor.
+In this article, we will discuss types of messages/ packets which is used in the EIGRP Protocol.
+We will also discuss the EIGRP parameter which is required to become an EIGRP neighbor.

 Quick Overview of EIGRP Messages

-Before moving to detailed discussion of EIGRP Messages/Packets, let’s take a quick look on EIGRP Messages:
+Before moving to the detailed discussion of EIGRP Messages/Packets, let’s take a quick look on EIGRP Messages:

-Hello message is the first message which is sent to a neighbor router in order to become EIGRP neighbor.
+Hello, the message is the first message which is sent to a neighbor router in order to become an EIGRP neighbor.
 In EIGRP, Hello message is responsible for:

-- Hello message is used for neighbor discovery.
+- Hello, the message is used for neighbor discovery.

 - It is used for Keep alive purpose.

-- It is always multicast on every type of links.
+- It is always multicast on every type of link.

-- Hello timer is 5 seconds and its periodically send.
+- Hello, the timer is 5 seconds and it is periodically sent.

 - Hold down timer is 15 seconds.

 However, several different contents also send in an EIGRP Hello message.
-Let’s take a look on EIGRP Hello Message which is captured by Wireshark.
+Let’s take a look at EIGRP Hello Message which is captured by Wireshark.

-According to captured packet, the contents of EIGRP Hello Message:
+According to the captured packet, the contents of EIGRP Hello Message:

 - Version (v2 by default)